Need Help Choosing?

 Weebly has also been praised for its inclusion of an iPad app for mobile site building, as well as an Apple Watch app for site-related alerts, should you find that necessary!

 Amongst users, Weebly receives particular plaudits from those new to website building, with many reporting ongoing happiness with both the product and the customer support received.
-Weebly’s average customer rating on Trustpilot is 5.3 out of 10, though you’ll certainly find a wide range of user opinion there, with criticism increasing as of late.
+However, Weebly’s average customer rating on Trustpilot is 3.4 out of 10, with increasing complaints related to glitches, bugs, and inadequate customer service.

 As a whole, Weebly is a solid and practical piece of software.
 Though it is, perhaps, a trifle unremarkable, this program’s exponential growth and large customer base say a great deal about its overall track record and efficacy.
 After all, a company doesn’t attract over 40 million customers with mediocrity.
 Weebly has a strong foundation and provides essential, intuitive tools.
 The program is admittedly fairly basic, but there are some extras – like integrated video players and the option to add community forums – that are well-conceived additions to the feature set.